Here's an almost bare bones sketch, employing strong lines and just enough detail in that background to get a strong sense of place.

 And here's a more finished ink and wash piece:

-His economy of line to give us shape and attitude in the drawing below is beautiful.
-He knows all the right lines to leave in and the ones to discard.
+His economy of line to gives us shape and attitude in the drawing below.
+He knows all the right lines to leave in, and the ones to discard.

-Here's a cartoon that, like some in THE DOMESDAY BOOK, look like roughs rather than finishes.
+Below is a cartoon that, like some in THE DOMESDAY BOOK, looks like a rough rather than a finish.
 But it works very well.
 I am guessing this is some kind of crayon on paper.

 Again, very sketchy with quickly laid out ink lines.